vlachoudis/bCNC/README.md

     pip2 install --upgrade bCNC
     python2 -m bCNC

+Only problem with this approach is that it might not install tkinter in some cases.
+So please keep that in mind and make sure it's installed in case of problems.

 # Installation (manual)
 You will need the following packages to run bCNC
 - tkinter the graphical toolkit for python